 Just 50 metres from the start of the race course, the ski-in ski-out Hahnenkamm Lodge combines alpine lifestyle with individual first-class service.
 It has five suites (one with its own spa), a lift, a health and fitness area, and a living/dining area with a bar, fireplace and lots of fur throws.
 Sleeps 10.

 The Chalet at 11 Degrees East is unique in Obergurgl, the little Austrian resort to which many Brits return again and again.
 The beautifully-designed chalet has bags of airy space.
 It’s in a peaceful spot a short walk from the lifts (you can ski back to the door) and right next to the kids’ ski school area.
 None of your chocolate box here: clean lines, much use of slate, solid pine, and cowhide wall-coverings.
 The bedrooms, reached by a spiral staircase, are spacious.
 Sleeps 10.

 Those accustomed to thinking that Bulgaria will forever remain in skiing’s bargain basement may have to think again.
-It is possible to ski Pamporovo and stay in nearby Villa Gella.
-The villa has six gorgeous double bedrooms – each one individually decorated, with en suite bathrooms and fireplaces – a library, indoor swimming-pool, and even an ice-skating rink.
-It is 12km from the access lifts to Pamporovo and the villa provides transport.
+It is possible to ski Pamporovo (12km away) and stay in comfort at nearby Villa Gella.
+The villa has six stylish double bedrooms – each one individually decorated, with fireplaces and en suite bathrooms.
+Add to this a library, an indoor swimming-pool, and an ice-skating rink.
+Private transport is provided to and from the lifts.
 Sleeps 12.

-If you’re not still sure where to stay this winter, see also our features on What Kind of Ski Accommodation is Right for Us?, Ten Reasons to Rent a Ski Apartment, The Best Luxury Ski Hotels in the Alps, Luxury Ski Apartments, Family Chalets, 8 Great Reasons to Rent a Chalet for the Season, Ten Green Ski Hotels.
+For other choices of accommodation, see our features on What Kind of Ski Accommodation is Right for Us?, The Best Luxury Ski Hotels in the Alps, Luxury Ski Apartments, Family Chalets, Ten Green Ski Hotels.